fastai/fastai/docs/troubleshoot.md

 note: `pytorch` installs itself as `torch`.
 So we refer to the project and its packages as `pytorch`, but inside python we use it as `torch`.

-First, starting with `pytorch-1.0.x` it doesn't matter which CUDA version you have installed on your system, always try first to install the latest `pytorch-nightly` with `cuda92` - it has all the required libraries built into the package.
+First, starting with `pytorch-1.0.x` it doesn't matter which CUDA version you have installed on your system, always try first to install the latest `pytorch` - it has all the required libraries built into the package.
 However, note, that you most likely will **need 396.xx+ driver for `pytorch` built with `cuda92`**.
 For older drivers you will probably need to install `pytorch` with `cuda90` or ever earlier.

 The only thing you to need to ensure is that you have a correctly configured NVIDIA driver, which usually you can test by running: `nvidia-smi` in your console.